Browse our jobs and apply for your next role.

-Whether you’re dealing with an uncooperative team, a negative company culture, or other challenging factors, sometimes it really is an easy decision to resign from a role.
+Whether you’re dealing with an uncooperative team, a negative company culture, or other challenging factors, sometimes it is easy to resign from a role.
 Then in other cases, it may not be as clear-cut.

-However, once you’ve done all you can on your side, look for the following signs that resigning may be the only solution.
+However, once you’ve done all you can on your side, look for signs that resigning may be the only solution.

 Look out for these factors to tell you if it’s time to hand in your resignation:

-It’s normal to want to up-skill, gain new responsibilities and grow within your career.
+It’s normal to want to upskill, gain new responsibilities and grow within your career.
 If you feel you’ve reached the end of where you can within the company, you may need to look outside for your next big role.
-While company loyalty is a great value, keep an eye out for your own career as well.
+While company loyalty is a great value, keep an eye out for your career.

-Once you make the decision to leave, it’s important to leave on a good note and communicate clearly.
+Once you decide to leave, it’s important to leave on a good note and communicate clearly.
 Speak with your manager and also prepare a resignation letter.
 Where possible, preserve your professional relationships.

 Ensuring that you have clearly defined reasons for handing in your resignation will also make the actual resignation easier.
 Above all, keep professionalism in mind, and make it a goal to resign gracefully.